School of Public Policy & Governance and Munk School of Global Affairs to merge

 While the fields of study and degree-granting programs will remain intact, there will be significant benefits to students, including eventually shared elective courses, extensive development of internships and job placements, and expanded alumni networks.

-The Faculty of Arts & Science will launch a search for a new director almost immediately.
+The Faculty of Arts & Science will launch a search for a new director almost immediately, with Randall Hansen serving as interim director.
 A working group will help to ensure a smooth transition.

 The university is hoping to tap into a new recruitment climate brought on by everything from the election of U.S. President Donald Trump to post-Brexit concerns, and a buzz about Canada and Toronto.